-- Plastic Toys and Building Blocks: Small figures, building blocks, and game pieces should be placed in a mesh bag or box on the top rack for easy cleaning.
+- Plastic Toys and Building Blocks: Large plastic toys like the Jumbo Dinosaurs from Smarter Kids can be placed directly on the top rack.
+Small figures, building blocks, and game pieces should be placed in a mesh bag or box on the top rack for easy cleaning.

-- Pacifiers and Teething Rings: Use a mesh box or a covered section of the utensil holder to give these a thorough cleaning.
+- Pacifiers and Teething Rings: As long as they are labeled dishwasher-safe, use a mesh box or a covered section of the utensil holder to give these a thorough cleaning.

 06 of 09

 - Pet Toys: Hard plastic or rubber toys will be bacteria free and look like new after a trip through the dishwasher.

 - Food Bowls: Wash ceramic, plastic, or metal bowls daily in the dishwasher.

 - Collars and Leashes: Woven, synthetic fiber collars and leashes (never leather) can be cleaned on the top rack of the dishwasher.